Pelectrome/linux-commands/README.md

 </details>

-### 🚀 Deploy Flask App with Duck DNS, Gunicorn, Nginx & HTTPS (Let's Encrypt)

 <details>
  <summary><ins>1.
 Run Flask App Behind Gunicorn</ins></summary>
 <pre><code class="language-shell"># In your project folder:
 pip install gunicorn

-Run Gunicorn (use your actual filename if not app.py): gunicorn -w 4 -b 127.0.0.1:8000 app:app
+# Run Gunicorn (use your actual filename if not app.py):
+gunicorn -w 4 -b 127.0.0.1:8000 app:app

- 'app:app' means 'filename:Flask instance'
+# 'app:app' means 'filename:Flask instance'
- Example: if your file is 'main.py' and your Flask instance is 'app', use 'main:app'
+# Example: if your file is 'main.py' and your Flask instance is 'app', use 'main:app'
 </code></pre>

 You can also create a `systemd` service later to run it on boot.